-- (g) Each control system used to satisfy this clause S5.2.5.11 must be adequately damped. - (h) The amount of a relevant market ancillary service for which the plant may be registered must not exceed the amount that would be consistent with the performance standard registered in respect of this requirement. - (i) For the purposes of subparagraph (b)(2), and with respect to a negotiated access standard proposed for the technical requirements relevant to this clause S5.2.5.11: - (1) the change in power transfer to the power system must occur with no delay beyond that required for stable operation, or inherent in the plant controls, once the frequency of the power system as measured at the connection point leaves a deadband around 50 Hz; - (2) a generating system must be capable of setting the deadband and droop within the following ranges: - (i) the deadband referred to in subparagraph (1) must be set within the range of 0 to \pm 1.0 Hz.
-Different deadband settings may be applied for a rise or fall in the frequency of the power system as measured at the connection point; and - (ii) the droop must be set within the range of 2% to 10%, or such other settings as agreed with the Network Service Provider and AEMO; - (3) nothing in subparagraph (b)(2) is taken to require a generating system to operate below its minimum operating level in response to a rise in the frequency of the power system as measured at the connection point, or above its maximum operating level in response to a fall in the frequency of the power system as measured at the connection point;
+- (g) Each control system used to satisfy this clause S5.2.5.11 must be adequately damped. - (h) The amount of a relevant market ancillary service for which the plant may be registered must not exceed the amount that would be consistent with the performance standard registered in respect of this requirement. - (i) For the purposes of subparagraph (b)(2), and with respect to a negotiated access standard proposed for the technical requirements relevant to this clause S5.2.5.11: - (1) the change in power transfer to the power system must occur with no delay beyond that required for stable operation, or inherent in the plant controls, once the frequency of the power system as measured at the connection point leaves a deadband around 50 Hz;

-- (4) a generating system is required to operate in frequency response mode only when it is enabled for the provision of a relevant market ancillary service; and - (5) the performance standards must record: - (i) agreed values for maximum operating level and minimum operating level, and where relevant the method of determining the values, and the values for a generating system must take into account its in-service generating units; and - (ii) for the purpose of subparagraph (b)(2), or a negotiated access standard offering measureable amounts of market ancillary services under this clause S5.2.5.11, the market ancillary services, including the performance parameters and requirements that apply to each such market ancillary service.
+- (2) a generating system must be capable of setting the deadband and droop within the following ranges: - (i) the deadband referred to in subparagraph (1) must be set within the range of 0 to \pm 1.0 Hz.
+Different deadband settings may be applied for a rise or fall in the frequency of the power system as measured at the connection point; and - (ii) the droop must be set within the range of 2% to 10%, or such other settings as agreed with the Network Service Provider and AEMO; - (3) nothing in subparagraph (b)(2) is taken to require a generating system to operate below its minimum operating level in response to a rise in the frequency of the power system as measured at the connection point, or above its maximum operating level in response to a fall in the frequency of the power system as measured at the connection point; - (4) [Deleted] - (5) the performance standards must record: - (i) agreed values for maximum operating level and minimum operating level, and where relevant the method of determining the values, and the values for a generating system must take into account its in-service generating units; and - (ii) for the purpose of subparagraph (b)(2), or a negotiated access standard offering measureable amounts of market ancillary services under this clause S5.2.5.11, the market ancillary services, including the performance parameters and requirements that apply to each such market ancillary service.